tsuriga/csgo-gsi-qsguide/README.md

 ```

 To learn more about what kind of data the CS:GO client sends out run `node outputpayloads.js > out.txt` using all of the components from the list above.
 Then run the game and try to play out different scenarios: different maps, different side winning in different situations, spectate players that are using different guns with different skins, play different modes, etc. It'll write everything into *out.txt* file.

+## Authentication

+The sample scripts show how to authenticate payloads but for simplicity's sake they self-contain the authentication tokens.
+On local servers the authentication step is optional, but if you plan to run the scripts on an external server, it's best to read the authentication token from outside the script and use SSL on the server to further protect the token.

 ## What's next